luisarandas/of-contained-build/README.md

 # of-contained-build

 Self-contained [openFrameworks](https://openframeworks.cc/) setup for VSCode/Cursor with CMake divided in **three scripts**: 1) Setup once at the dev, 2) generate apps with specific addons, 3) build independently.
-These should be developed in one shot, and 1st script named according to OS.
+These should be developed in one shot, and 1st/2nd scripts named according to OS.

 ### Tests for Development